Jen-Harris/portfolio/README.md

 * User testing

 ### Prototype :pencil2:
-We spend a day building our prototype using Figma which we used to carry out our user testing and as a continual reference during development.
+We spent a day building our prototype using Figma.
+We used this prototype to carry out our user testing and as a continual reference during development.

-We based our designs on the persona and took inspiration from Instagram and musical.ly.

 ![LL Figma](https://files.gitter.im/Jen-Harris/rEsH/image.png)